Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Desync across nodes handling extensions differently.

-Impact: Invalid txs and evasion; $1M in fee skips (high severity).
+Impact: Invalid txs and fee/sequence evasion (high severity).

 Recommendations: